Severe Thunderstorm Warning issued for Saginaw by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Saginaw by NWS

-Effective: 2021-08-24 18:52:00 EDT Expires: 2021-08-24 19:45:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Saginaw The National Weather Service in Detroit/Pontiac has issued a * Severe Thunderstorm Warning for Saginaw County in southeastern Michigan * Until 745 PM EDT. * At 652 PM EDT, severe thunderstorms were located along a line extending from near Freeland to 8 miles north of St. Charles to near Elsie, moving east at 35 mph.
+Effective: 2021-08-28 19:46:00 EDT Expires: 2021-08-28 20:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Saginaw A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 800 PM EDT FOR SAGINAW COUNTY At 746 PM EDT, severe thunderstorms were located along a line extending from near Bridgeport to near St. Charles to near Marion Springs, moving east at 25 mph.
 HAZARD...60 mph wind gusts.
 SOURCE...Radar indicated.
-IMPACT...Expect damage to roofs, siding, and trees. * Severe thunderstorms will be near Freeland around 655 PM EDT.
-Saginaw, Chesaning, Zilwaukee and Bridgeport around 710 PM EDT.
-Birch Run around 735 PM EDT.
-Frankenmuth around 740 PM EDT.
-Other locations impacted by these severe thunderstorms include Brant, Nelson, Carrollton, Garfield, Arthur, Fenmore, Burt, Gera, Buena Vista Township and Layton Corners.
+IMPACT...Expect damage to roofs, siding, and trees.
+These severe storms will be near Bridgeport around 750 PM EDT.
+Frankenmuth around 800 PM EDT.
+Birch Run around 825 PM EDT.
+Other locations impacted by these severe thunderstorms include Brant, Nelson, Garfield, Arthur, Fenmore, Burt, Gera, Buena Vista Township, Layton Corners and Swan Creek.
 HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...<.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0